kkshivani18/Azure-CRC/README.md

     - Azure Cosmos DB for scalable and flexible storage.
     - Stores expense records with fields such as description and amount.

+- IaC:
+    - Using Terraform, I was able to automate the provisioning of Azure resources like Azure Functions, Cosmos DB, Service Plan, Storage Account and Static Web App.
+    - It is particularly useful for structuring the configurations for Azure resources and other cloud providers with Terraform.

 - Deployment:
     - CI/CD pipeline set up using GitHub Actions.
-    - Automates building, testing, and deploying the frontend and backend.
+    - Automates building, testing and deploying the frontend and backend.

 - Technologies Used:
     - Frontend: React, CSS, Chart.js
     - Backend: Azure Functions (Node.js)
     - Database: Azure Cosmos DB
+    - IaC: Terraform
     - CI/CD: GitHub Actions

 ## Steps

-- Step 1 - **Frontend Development**
+### Step 1 - **Frontend Development**
     - Developed a static website with React and Chart.js (for Doughnut Chart).
     - Features include:
         - Displays Balance amount, Income and Expenses.
         - Visualizes the income and expenses in the form of Doughnut Chart.
         - Displays the Previous Transactions.
         - Adds a new Transaction.
+        - Deletion of a Transaction.

     ![expense tracker](<./images/website.png>)

-- Step 2 - **Creating Azure CosmosDB with Terraform**
+### Step 2 - **Creating Azure CosmosDB with Terraform**
-    - Automate the creation of an Azure CosmosDB instance using Infrastructure as Code (IaC) with Terraform.
+    - Automated the creation of an Azure CosmosDB instance using Infrastructure as Code (IaC) with Terraform.
     - Install Terraform.
     - Authenticate Terraform with Azure using az login or a Service Principal.
     - Create a working directory for Terraform files.
-    - Define Terraform Variables: Define variables in a variables.tf file for reusability and flexibility.
+    - Define Terraform variables: Define variables in a variables.tf file for reusability and flexibility.
     - Create CosmosDB Account: Configure CosmosDB with the NoSQL API and include the following.
     - Deploying the CosmosDB Resource
         - Initialize Terraform: Run `terraform init` to download the necessary provider plugins.